 - Better at protecting assets from creditors or litigation.

-Contact Our Probate Litigation Lawyers in Houston Today to Get Started
+Contact Our Probate Attorney in Houston Today to Get Started

 If you have questions about probate or need assistance settling an estate, our probate law firm can help you pursue the results you deserve no matter which side of the probate process you are on.

-Contact our Houston probate litigation attorneys at Stepp & Sullivan, P.C. to discuss your unique circumstances with one of our skilled probate attorneys today.
+Contact our Houston probate attorneys at Stepp Law Firm PLLC to discuss your unique circumstances with one of our skilled probate lawyers today.

 We know that losing a loved one is never easy.
 We are proud to provide compassionate representation and top-notch personalized legal services for each client.
-We will be pleased to review your case during an initial appointment by calling (713) 336-7200 or filling out our contact form.
+We will be pleased to review your case during an initial appointment, which can be made by calling (713) 336-7200 or filling out our contact form.
 Your loved one’s memory should be honored by evaluating their final wishes, whether there was a will or not, and we can help you pursue the process without delay.